 Check if CoinCap has proper licensing and regulatory oversight.

-Be skeptical of platforms that lack transparency or fail to provide clear information about their operations, ownership, or regulatory compliance.
+Be skeptical of platforms lacking transparency or providing clear information about their operations, ownership, or regulatory compliance.

 Testimonials and Reviews That Appear Fake or Overly Positive